-This guide is for people requesting grant funding from the contestable Pūtea Hapori Urupare Āhuarangi- Community Climate Response Fund (the fund).

-It outlines fund eligibility and evaluation criteria, provides an overview of the application process and describes the information you will need to supply.
+This guide outlines criteria eligibility and evaluation for applications to the Pūtea Hapori Urupare Āhuarangi- Community Climate Response Fund (the fund).
+It provides an overview of the application process and information you will need to supply.

 Disclaimer: While every effort has been made to ensure this guide is as clear and accurate as possible, the information contained should be considered general guidance only and does not constitute legal advice.
 In the event of any uncertainty, applicants should obtain independent legal advice.